batfish/batfish/questions/Parameters.md

-Batfish questions have the following parameter types, with linked descriptions:
+Batfish questions have the following parameter types that support rich specifications which are described below.

 <!--
 [comment]: # (* `bgpPropertySpec`)